inri13666/AkumaDistributionBundle/README.md

 AkumaDistributionBundle
 =====================

-Implements additional way to load bundles load without any updates of application files.
+Implements additional way to load bundles without any updates of application files.

 ## Usage ##
 Modify current kernel of application by extending (*extends AkumaKernel*) from `Akuma\Bundle\DistributionBundle\AkumaKernel`